Emperor Ming of Han: The Chu and Huaiyang

-Campaigns against North Xiongnu and reassertion of suzerainty over Xiyu
+Campaigns against Northern Xiongnu and reassertion of suzerainty over Xiyu

-In 73, annoyed at North Xiongnu's constant incursions against Han, Emperor Ming commissioned his generals Geng Bing (耿秉) and Dou Gu (竇固) to lead a major expedition against North Xiongnu.
-They only had minor successes, but it demonstrated to North Xiongnu that Han was now in a position to strike back.
+In 73, annoyed at Northern Xiongnu's constant incursions against Han, Emperor Ming commissioned his generals Geng Bing (耿秉) and Dou Gu (竇固) to lead a major expedition against Northern Xiongnu.
+They only had minor successes, but it demonstrated to Northern Xiongnu that Han was now in a position to strike back.

 Dou, as part of his campaign, sent his assistant Ban Chao to visit the Xiyu (modern Xinjiang and former Soviet central Asia) kingdom of Shanshan (on the eastern edge of the Taklamakan Desert.
-(Xiyu kingdoms had long submitted to North Xiongnu's authority, and unable to bear the heavy taxes, had often requested that Han step in and reassert suzerainty that had been established during the Western Han Dynasty, starting with Emperor Wu's reign.
+(Xiyu kingdoms had long submitted to Northern Xiongnu's authority, and unable to bear the heavy taxes, had often requested that Han step in and reassert suzerainty that had been established during the Western Han Dynasty, starting with Emperor Wu's reign.
 However, they had been constantly rebuffed by Emperors Guangwu and Ming, who judged Han to be not sufficiently strong to engage in a Xiyu campaign.)
 Initially, the king of Shanshan was very pleased and welcomed the Han ambassadors as honored guests, but eventually the welcome faded.
-Ban realized that North Xiongnu ambassadors must have arrived.
-He found out where the North Xiongnu ambassadors were, and, in a night raid, massacred the Xiongnu ambassadors.
+Ban realized that Northern Xiongnu ambassadors must have arrived.
+He found out where the Northern Xiongnu ambassadors were, and, in a night raid, massacred the Xiongnu ambassadors.
 The king of Shanshan was shocked but somewhat pleased, and submitted to Han suzerainty once again.

-Emperor Ming promoted Ban and commissioned him to next visit Yutian ("Khotan"), then the strongest kingdom in southern Xiyu, which had a strong alliance with North Xiongnu.
+Emperor Ming promoted Ban and commissioned him to next visit Yutian ("Khotan"), then the strongest kingdom in southern Xiyu, which had a strong alliance with Northern Xiongnu.
 Guangde (廣德), the King of Yutian, trusted his chief warlock, who demanded Ban's horse.
 Ban agreed to give him the horse, and then, when the warlock arrived to pick up the horse, immediately executed him, and sent his head back to Guangde.
 Guangde was impressed and submitted to Han's suzerainty.
 With Yutian having submitted, the Xiyu kingdoms largely all submitted as well.

-In 74, Dou and Geng led a major military expedition against a major remaining ally of North Xiongnu, Cheshi (roughly modern Changji Hui Autonomous Prefecture, Xinjiang).
+In 74, Dou and Geng led a major military expedition against a major remaining ally of the Northern Xiongnu, Cheshi (roughly modern Changji Hui Autonomous Prefecture, Xinjiang).
 Cheshi submitted, and at Dou's suggestion, the office of the Protector General of Xiyu (都護) was reinstituted.
-A North Xiongnu expedition in 75 to recapture Cheshi was repelled by Geng Gong (耿恭), one of the deputies of the protector general.
+A Northern Xiongnu expedition in 75 to recapture Cheshi was repelled by Geng Gong (耿恭), one of the deputies of the protector general.